 Get Help from the Staff at Your Orthodontics Office

-At Reddick Orthodontics, we understand how difficult it is to find foods and snacks that not only can your child eat, but that they enjoy.
+At Melbourne Orthodontics, we understand how difficult it is to find foods and snacks that not only can your child eat, but that they enjoy.
 Our dedicated and enthusiastic staff will gladly provide you with snack and food recommendations that you can try for your child’s lunch.
 Even if you don’t have an appointment schedule, you can call our office and we will gladly answer any questions you may have regarding what foods can or cannot be eaten with braces.

 If you live in the Indian Harbour Beach or Melbourne, Florida area and are in need of orthodontic treatment, call our office to schedule an appointment.
 There is no cost associated with the first appointment as it is designed to help you get a better understanding of what type of orthodontic treatment you or your child may need.